MicrosoftDocs/VBA-Docs/api/Outlook.Application.md

 myFolder.Display
 ```

-The following Visual Basic for Applications (VBA) example uses the  **Application** object to create and open a new contact.
+The following Visual Basic for Applications (VBA) example uses the **Aplication** object to create and open a new contact.